Minnesota Department of Corrections

 The Minnesota Department of Corrections is a state law enforcement agency of Minnesota that operates prisons.
 Its headquarters is in St. Paul.

 As of 2010, the state of Minnesota does not contract with private prisons.
 The first and only private prison in the state, the Prairie Correctional Facility, was closed by its owner in 2010.

+Organization

+The department was established in 1959, combining the Corrections Division of the Department of Public Welfare with the Youth Conservation Commission and the Board of Parole.

-The head of the agency is referred to as the Commissioner.
+The head of the department is referred to as the commissioner, a position appointed by the governor.
 As of 7 January 2019, the holder of this office is Paul Schnell.
+The Commissioner may appoint up to two Deputy Commissioners.